MicrosoftDocs/power-platform/power-platform/admin/legacy-capacity-storage.md

 ## Verifying your legacy storage model

-1. Sign in to the Power Platform admin center, and then select an environment.
+1. Sign in to the Microsoft Power Platform admin center, and then select an environment.

 2. Select **Resources** > **Capacity**.